 Seeing all my friends post their wrap-ups on 2020 on Facebook has put me in a somewhat reflective mood.
 Along with posting my own goals and achievements, I’ve been looking back at this time last year.

 One of the photos that jumped out at me was a photo of my nephew and his cousin, both decorating a cupcake at a Lions Club stall.
 There are several bowls of sugary decorations and icing, that any of the kids can put their hand in, not to mention lack of social distancing.
 There are kids from different families, all just mingling and having fun.
+The virus was nothing but a news mention at that time.

 Another thing that prompted my reminiscing was a comment I wrote in last year’s notes for work.
 Over the last couple of weeks (last year), we were facing a thick, choking, blanket of toxic smoke here in Sydney.
 The smoke was coming into the shopping center where I work, and was making me feel sick.